louchenyao/freedns/README.md

 # free-dns

-A cache friendly, anti-spoofing DNS Server.
+A high-efficient-cache and anti-spoofing DNS Server.

 The upstream base on the Google's DNS-Over-HTTPS.